AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/key-profiles.md

 ## Changing the Key Profile

-To quickly change the Key Profile, hold the \<Avo\> button and press
+To quickly change the Key Profile, hold the <Keys.HardKey>Avo</Keys.HardKey> button and press
-\[Select Key Profile\].
-This changes the global Key Profile used for all handles, unless they have an individual Key Profile set as described below.
+<Keys.SoftKey>Select Key Profile</Keys.SoftKey>.
+This changes the global Key Profile used for all handles,
+unless they have an individual Key Profile set as described below.

 ## Individual Key Profiles for playbacks